Urban Rainwater Harvesting and Water Reuse

 FR/G0006

-This Guide is intended for readers interested in the topic of water reclamation, recycling and reuse for non-potable urban applications It provides an introduction to: -
+This guide is intended for readers interested in the topic of water harvesting, recycling and reuse for non-potable urban applications.
+It provides an introduction to:

-The Guide does not cover in any detail, water reuse for agricultural and industrial purposes as there are many specific regulations and guidelines for these sectors, nor does the Guide cover large municipal scale indirect potable water reuse schemes which are often subject to specific large scale planning studies.
+The guide does not cover in any detail water reuse for agricultural and industrial purposes as there are specific regulations and guidelines for these sectors, nor does the guide cover large municipal scale indirect potable water reuse schemes which are often subject to specific large-scale planning studies.

-Copies of this Guide are available from the Foundation, price £15.00, less 20% for FWR members.
+Copies of the Guide are available from the Foundation, price £15.00, less 20% to FWR members.

 View the full Guide